martinphellwig/ts_data/site/articles/modi_vivendi.rst

 But with some editing this could be managed, still not ideal and there is no way I would be able to use the microphone in the 'field'.

-Still equipment wise I was now in a state where I would be able to create a video that would have some chance of surviving my own criticism, as long as I do not try to do that outdoors.
+Equipment wise I was now in a state where I would be able to create a video that would have some chance of surviving my own criticism, as long as I do not try to film outdoors.

 Back To The Future/Past
 -----------------------